 Metabolic diseases such as Wilson’s disease, tyrosinemia, and galactosemia.

 Once the child has been advised by the best liver transplant surgeon in Bangalore to undergo liver transplantation, the parents need to prepare the child physically and emotionally for the procedure.
 The parents should get comprehensive information from the doctor about the procedure.
 The child should be informed well in advance about the surgery and the recovery process.
 This will help in preparing him mentally and ally anxiety.
 The parents should extent care and support to the child and try to remain stress-free themselves.
-It is to be noted that although liver transplant is a complex surgery, the rate of success is excellent.
+It is to be noted that although a liver transplant is a complex surgery, the rate of success is excellent.

 The liver transplant may be done by obtaining the liver from a dead or living donor.
 If the donor is brain dead, his liver should be transplanted immediately to the patient.
 Thus, surgery is done as soon as possible.
 This is not the case with living donor liver transplantation.
 Few days before liver transplantation, the child has to undergo comprehensive body check-ups to declare fit for the surgery.
 Before starting the surgical procedure, X-rays, blood tests, ultrasound, and cross-matching is done.